gjohansson-ST/sector/readme.md

 - Update frequency: Set at minimum 60 seconds.
 Don't set lower as it will probably block your account
 - Code: Code used to alarm and open/close door locks
 - Code Format: Number of digits in code
-- Log Name: Set to user which HA operates via and it will populate changed_by on state changes to the correct user name

 ## Installation